 Knowledge is flourishing all over town.
 In fact, Québec City boasts one of the highest concentrations of research and technology transfer centres in Canada.
 Technological innovations come thick and fast, the economy is thriving, and jobs are abundant.

 Québec City’s French-language culture, love of festivities, historic walls and ramparts, and European-flavoured urban fabric interwoven with green space are a magnet for international tourism.
-The city’s many signature attractions help it draw close to 4.7 million annual visitors.
+The city’s many signature attractions help it draw close to 4.3 million annual tourists.
 More than 10% of Québec City visitors travel here on business.
 Every year, Québec City hosts trade shows and conferences of every description.
 It’s also home to popular world-class events like the Winter Carnival and Summer Festival.
 The local travel industry has raised hospitality to the level of an art form.